adnanhaq30/blog/_posts/2022-03-09-Attacking-Rate-limit.md

 The fact that developers often strip Spaces before processing user data, may allow you to brute force the same email by appending an extra space every time you are blocked.

-- **Using similar endpoints:** If you are attacking a particular endpoint for example `/api/v3/sign-up`,  try finding different endpoints with a similar purpose in the application Example `/Sing-up`, `/SignUp`, `/singup`.
+- **Attacking Different Endpoints with same purpose:** If you are attacking a particular endpoint for example `/api/v3/sign-up`,  try finding different endpoints with a similar purpose in the application Example `/Sing-up`, `/SignUp`, `/singup`.
 Sometimes very specific endpoints are protected against rate limit attacks hence if the dev team forgot to implement rate limit protection on similar endpoints you may be able to exploit the same functionality via a different endpoint.

 - **Changing Cookies**: Try changing the Session cookie after being blocked by the server.
 This can be achieved by figuring out which request is responsible to set session cookies to the user and then using that request to update the session cookie every time you are blocked.
 If the rate limit mechanism is purely based on sessions-id's/cookies, an attacker can continue to brute-force by generating new cookies every X attempts